underlay/tasl.io/content/docs/glossary.md

 Reference types point to a specific class in the schema; a value of a reference type is a pointer to an individual element of the referenced class.

 Reference types are analogous to foreign key constraints in a relational database.

+### **pointer**

+A _pointer_ is a value of a reference type.
+There's no real difference between these phrasings:

+- "the value of a reference type is an element of the referenced class"
+- "the value of a reference type is a reference to an element of the referenced class"
+- "the value of a reference type is a pointer to an element of the referenced class"

+... we just find the last one to be clearer.